The Pendleton’s launch ceremony was a tribute to Native Americans engaged in war production.

 When she slid down the ways on January 21, 1944, the event was considered one of the most colorful ever staged in those yards.
 The sponsor of the Pendleton was Princess Melissa Parr, a full-blooded Cayuse Indian and direct descendant of Chief Joseph.
 Chief Willie Wo-Cat-Se from Pendleton expressed his appreciation for the naming of the tanker.
 Chief Anthony Redhawk was his interpreter.

-A two-page spread in the weekly shipyard magazine The Bos’n’s Whistle described the launching:
+A 2-page spread in the weekly shipyard magazine The Bos’n’s Whistle described the launching:

 Indians in striking regalia staged war dances and beat their drums on the launching platform.
 Melissa Parr, descendant of Chief Joseph, was the sponsor, with Ramona Minthorn, matron of honor; Thelma Parr, maid of honor; and Vernita McKay, flower girl.
 Willie Wo-Cat-Se, Pendleton Round-Up chief, was a speaker.
 Indian workers of the yard were honored guests at the launching and the luncheon which followed.
 The yard took on a real Western flavor during the day, with Indian tepees drawing crowds of interested spectators.
 Rear Admiral Howard L. Vickery of the Maritime Commission made the principal address at the launching ceremonies.